California Gov. Newsom will appoint Laphonza Butler to fill Feinstein’s Senate seat - KESQ

 (CNN) — California Gov. Gavin Newsom will appoint Laphonza Butler, the president of EMILY’s List, to fill the late Democratic Sen. Dianne Feinstein’s Senate seat, his office confirmed Sunday evening.

-Butler will become the sole Black female senator serving in Congress and only the third in US history.
+Butler will become the first lesbian Black woman to join Congress in US history, according to Newsom.
+She will also be the sole Black female senator serving in Congress and only the third in US history.
 Feinstein, the longest-serving female US senator in history, died last week at 90.

 The selection of Butler, first reported by Politico, comes as Democrats hold a narrow Senate majority and uncertainty looms over New Jersey Sen. Bob Menendez’s political future amid outcry from his Democratic colleagues over his federal indictment.